carteakey/carteakey.dev/src/posts/2021-09-11-challenges-to-ai-ml-based-search-engines.md

 Moreover, it also paves the way for new companies to showcase their privacy-oriented services, encouraging competition in an otherwise dominated industry.

-For example, DuckDuckGo is a search engine service that is gaining traction very rapidly and claims to collect no personal information, yet is nearly as effective as Google.
+For example, DuckDuckGo is a search engine service that is gaining traction rapidly and claims to collect no personal information, yet is nearly as effective as Google.
 It also offers users the non-existence of the "filter bubble" phenomenon of personalized search results i.e. the search results will effectively be the same, regardless of the user.

-With a privacy-first approach to development and a better understanding of how data travels inside an organization, data laws and AI can coexist.
-IncreasedAI-ML-based regulation will likely have a good impact on AI's future, driving us to be more innovative and adopt a new perspective that balances data access with privacy.
+With a privacy-first approach to development and a better understanding of how data travels inside an organization, data laws, and AI can coexist.
+Increased AI-ML-based regulation will likely have a good impact on AI's future, driving us to be more innovative and adopt a new perspective that balances data access with privacy.